Frequently Asked Questions

 What if I can’t make my appointment or I need to reschedule?

 Please call our office as soon as you realize you won’t be able to make your appointment.
-We request that cancellations be made as early as possible, a minimum of 24 hours in advance so that we are able to rebook the time.
+We request that cancellations be made as early as possible, a minimum of 24 hours in advance.
 If you scheduled the appointment online, just log in and cancel your appointment.

 Failure to arrive to the scheduled appointment will be recorded in the patient’s chart as a “no show.”
 We understand that there are legitimate reasons for a missed appointment; however, if there is an ongoing pattern we may ask you to find a new provider.